palewire/californiacivicdata.org/_posts/2016-09-15-website-launch.markdown

 We're proud of what we've put together.
 But our work is far from finished.

-For newcomers, the the odd structure of the CAL-ACCESS database's source files remains a significant obstacle.
+For newcomers, the odd structure of the CAL-ACCESS database's source files remains a significant obstacle.

 But don't worry, our team is working on it.
 We're already hard at work chiseling easy-to-understand files that simplify the system's convoluted structure.